ErenKarakas1/MusicScraper/README.md

 ​

-Running setup.py will download all necessary packages and Chrome webdriver.
+Running setup.py will download all necessary packages and setup necessary files.
 ​

-Then, you can run musicScraper.py.
+Then, you can run main.py.